ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 <br>

-We can make decision tree for classification using *DecisionTreeClassifier* in *sklearn*
+We can make a decision tree for classification using *DecisionTreeClassifier* in *sklearn*

 ~~~python
 from sklearn.tree import DecisionTreeClassifier